chrillek/CSS-for-Markdown/Using CSS.md

 ![Default table styling without borders](images/Table-default.jpg "Default table styling with no borders")

-One detail many people want are lines dividing the columns and rows.
+Many people want lines dividing the columns and rows.
 That, however, is not something you can set for the whole table.
 Instead, you have to specify a `border` for the `td` and `th` cells (i.e. those in the body and the head of the table):
 ```css
 table :is(td, th) {
   border: 1px solid black;